MSLNZ/msl-loadlib/docs/direct.rst

 The :ref:`C++ <cpp-lib>` and :ref:`FORTRAN <fortran-lib>` libraries have been compiled in 32- and 64-bit Windows and Linux.
 The :ref:`.NET <dotnet-lib>` library was complied to 32 and 64 bit using Microsoft Visual Studio.
 The
-`kernel32 <http://www.geoffchappell.com/studies/windows/win32/kernel32/api/>`_ library is only
+`kernel32 <http://www.geoffchappell.com/studies/windows/win32/kernel32/api/>`_ library is a 32-bit
-valid on Windows, since it uses the ``__stdcall`` calling convention.
-The :ref:`LabVIEW <labview-lib>` library was built using 64-bit LabVIEW on Windows.
-The :ref:`Java <java-lib>` archive is platform and bitness independent since it runs in the JVM_.
+library and it is only valid on Windows, since it uses the ``__stdcall`` calling convention.
+The :ref:`LabVIEW <labview-lib>` library was built using 32- and 64-bit LabVIEW on Windows.
+The :ref:`Java <java-lib>` libraries are platform and bitness independent since they run in the JVM_.

 .. important::
    If you want to load a 32-bit library in 64-bit Python then `inter-process communication